 More about our grid

-Our colleagues in our Transmission Control Centre keep the production and consumption of electrical energy in balance at all times in our grid area, we ensure an optimal power flow and a smooth transition to our neighbouring transmission system operators and distribution grids.
+Our colleagues in our Control Center keep the production and consumption of electrical energy in balance at all times in our grid area, we ensure an optimal power flow and a smooth transition to our neighbouring transmission system operators and distribution grids.
 This is a particularly challenging task in our grid area because more generation capacity from renewable energy sources is installed than from conventional power plants.
 In particular, wind power plays a major role.
 The infeed quantity is constantly changing at short intervals.
 The same is true for the infeed from photovoltaic systems to our grid.
 This differs from hour to hour and depends on the weather.
 Through constant control, infeed and consumption are kept in balance and the security of the electrical system as a whole is ensured.

 Electricity is freely tradable.
 Traders, power distributors, producers and grid operators are assigned to difference balancing groups in the 50Hertz grid area.
 Within each individual balancing group, power infeed and consumption are held in balance on a quarter-hourly basis.
 If balancing groups are not balanced, deviations from the overall balance arise, which we balance.
 To do so, we take excess amounts of electricity from or add balancing energy to the balancing group.
 Corresponding balances are invoiced monthly with those responsible for the balancing group.
 We maintain the balance between infeed and consumption for the sum of all balancing groups at all times.
 We use balancing energy to do so.